Work to Work UAE industrial safety + applied AI Book site survey

 Factory yard traffic safety UAE

 Yard-traffic risk in factories often sits at the edge of plant operations, but it can drive repeated exposure between trucks, contractor vehicles, raw-material movement, and worker crossings.
 The practical issue is that yard routes, loading points, checkpoints, and plant access controls are often managed by different teams.
-The first useful move is to review one plant-yard lane, one loading interface, or one crossing cluster and decide whether the next step should be a site survey or one pilot area.
+The first useful move is to review one plant-yard lane, one loading interface, or one crossing cluster then figure out if you need a site survey or one pilot area.

 Main riskRepeated exposure between plant trucks, contractor vehicles, loading activity, and worker crossings around live factory perimeters